monopole/snt/030_basics/900_deployment.md

   changing hardware, so one invents a _replicaset_ to do the job.

-* The next level up - a _deployment_, concerns itself with creating replicasets, scaling them, upgrading or downgrading the pods therein, etc.
+* The next level up - a deployment - concerns itself with creating replicasets, scaling them, upgrading or downgrading the pods therein, etc.

-Deployment yaml looks like replicaset yaml, except the the `kind` changes:
+Deployment yaml looks like replicaset yaml.
+Only the `kind` changes:

 <!-- @createDeployment -->
 ```yaml